prebid/prebid.github.io/dev-docs/bidders/adgrid.md

 ### Note

-The AdGrid Bidding adaptor requires setup and approval before beginning.
-Please reach out to <support@adgrid.io> for more details
+The AdGrid Bidding Adapter requires setup and approval before beginning.
+Please reach out to <support@adgrid.io> for more details.

 ### Bid Params